|

 cutting edge of Bank officers movement looks forward to more challenging

-poise to build up a perfect foil from the officers' side in the
+to build up a perfect foil from the officers' side in the traditions of

-COME AND HUM HONGE KAMIYAB EK DIN" in all our activities to spell a
+AND HUM HONGE KAMIYAB EK DIN" in all our activities to spell a new

-new dimension to the trade union movement of Banks in its original
+dimension to the trade union movement of Banks in its original concept and

-concept and present day context.
-AIBOA salutes AIBEA on its 50 years
+present day context.
+AIBOA salutes AIBEA on its 50 years glorious, golden

-glorious, golden march and waits to respond its golden message as a
+march and waits to respond its golden message as a sister organisation

-sister organisation with love and affection wishing AIBEA men on their
+with love and affection wishing AIBEA men on their unique moment of

 GENERAL SECRETARY